 Digital Mobile Radio

 There are a number of DMR repeater networks in the UK.
-The Phoenix UK DMR network is currently the larger of the main networks.
 As well as the Phoenix UK Network and BrandMeister UK networks there are also repeaters that operate in stand-alone mode and others that have regional connectivity such as the South West Cluster, the Salop network and the Northern DMR Cluster.
 There is also inter-connectivity with DMR+, Fusion, AllStar and DSTAR networks making for a complex but expanding world of QSO possibilities.

 Functionality and coverage are constantly growing as is the ability to build a low-cost homebrew repeater, or personal hotspot, running the MMDVM software by Jonathon Naylor G4KLX.

 Dongles and shields for the Raspberry Pi, PC and Arduino are also able to connect into the DMR, DSTAR, Fusion, P25 and NXDN networks.
-This connectivity is currently available on various platforms including BrandMeister with UK Phoenix access being provided by link via the DMR+ network.
-Server settings to enable access to the Phoenix network can be found at the following link: –
+This connectivity is currently available on various platforms including BrandMeister with UK Phoenix access being provided via the DMR+ network.
+For more details on each of these networks take a look at the DMR links page.